7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Strategic collaborations drive growth:

-- Livestream shopping: Achieving strong purchase rates during live shows vs. industry benchmarks
+- Livestream shopping: Achieving strong purchase rates during live shows

-Founder Laura Slatkin emphasizes personal connection: "The audience wants to be able to talk to me, the founder", demonstrating how luxury brands build trust through authenticity.
+Founder Laura Slatkin emphasizes personal connection: “The audience wants to be able to talk to me, the founder,” demonstrating how luxury brands build trust through authenticity.

 5. Kringle Candle’s Direct-to-Consumer Success